Skip to content

 Federal Perkins Student Loan Program

 Federal Perkins Loans were low interest federal loans offered to students who expressed sufficient financial need.
 As of October 1, 2017, other than for pre-existing 2017-18 disbursements, Federal Perkins Loans are no longer available.
-As of June 2023, McNeese State University is now liquidating its Federal Perkins Loans.
-All borrowers still in repayment will be assigned to a new loan servicer.
+As of May 2024, McNeese State University has completed the liquidation process of all Federal Perkins Loans disbursed by the University.
+All borrowers have been assigned to a new loan servicer, see loan servicing information below:

 Admissions

-For over 75 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
+For 85 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
 Ranked as one of the top public universities in the United States and one of the finest regional universities in the South

 Academics

-For over 75 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
+For 85 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
 Ranked as one of the top public universities in the United States and one of the finest regional universities in the South

 Student Life

-For over 75 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
+For 85 years, McNeese State University has been trusted and respected as an institution of innovation and academic excellence.
 Ranked as one of the top public universities in the United States and one of the finest regional universities in the South